Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 Well, the Eigenvectors statistic is 7.61, about half of a statistically significant score of 14.26.
 GLD and SPX certainly don't have a Johansen cointegration score of anything signifcant.

-However, I could try one more method: [Granger Causality.](https://towardsdatascience.com/granger-causality-and-vector-auto-regressive-model-for-time-series-forecasting-3226a64889a6) Granger Causality test, in short, simply test time series to see if they are useful in forecasting other time series.
+However, I could try one more method: [Granger Causality](https://towardsdatascience.com/granger-causality-and-vector-auto-regressive-model-for-time-series-forecasting-3226a64889a6).
+The Granger Causality test, in short, simply test time series to see if they are useful in forecasting other time series.
 However, using them for anything outside of economics, as warned by Clive Granger himself, is "ridiculous."

 ![Granger Causality](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/granger.png)

 To understand what we have here:

 Row 1, column 2 refers to the p-value of the Granger's Causality test for SPX(USD)_x causing GLD(USD)_y.
 What we see is a p-value of 0.0388.
 That is a significant p-value, as it is under the level of significance (0.05)!
 So, according to the Granger Causality, we could reject the null hypothesis and say with 95% confidence that SPX has a signifacantly causal relationship with GLD.

+Additionally, it can be seen from this table that SPX has a strong causal relationship to BARR, which is not surprising as BARR is a stock value.
+However, SPX does not have a strong causal relationship to SLV, suggesting that the causal relationship SPX has with GLD is unique and not universal for other precious metals.

 ## 4. Modeling with ARIMA and ARIMAX